-Rupert Bradshaw is a creative copywriter, founder, and Director of the CopyShop.
-With a love of telling stories, Rupert practices the art of using words to spark emotional connections, to instill trust, loyalty and advocacy for brands.
-He has both in-house and agency experience working with challenger brands across financial services, food & drink, real estate, media and others.
+Rupert Bradshaw is a creative copywriter, founder, and director of the CopyShop.
+With a love of telling stories, Rupert practices the art of using words to spark emotional connections, and to instill trust, loyalty and advocacy for brands.
+He has in-house and agency experience working with challenger brands across financial services, food & drink, real estate, media and more.

-Tim Gibbon is an experienced head of content and marketing, with over 20 years of international experience both agency and brand-side, working with brands such as Adidas, Disney, Google, HP and more through his consultancy Elemental.
-Experience across B2B, B2C, SME and youth marketing, delivering engaging content, creative and social strategy.
+Tim Gibbon is an experienced head of content and marketing, with over 20 years of international experience both agency and brand-side, working with brands like Adidas, Disney, Google, HP and more through his consultancy Elemental.
+He has experience across B2B, B2C, SME, and youth marketing, delivering engaging content as well as creative and social strategy.

 Listen and measure – the foundations of strong research

-Tim uses tools such as Google trends, the global web index, web analytics as well as looking at the platforms themselves – Facebook, Twitter – as well as first-hand from the customer.
+Tim uses tools such as Google Trends, the global web index, web analytics, analytics on the platforms themselves – Facebook, Twitter, etc. – as well as first-hand from the customer.

 Tim advises to measure from the outset and get your metrics and KPI’s in place.

-Rupert claims that your brand is not what you say it is, its what they say it is.
-If your brand is going to resonate, it’s identifying any gap between those two perspectives, which is why listening is really important.
+Rupert argues that your brand is not what you say it is, it’s what they say it is.
+If your brand is going to resonate, you have to identify any gap between those two perspectives.
+This is why listening is really important.

-‘Measure everything; your email, open rates, Google analytics, look at the number of unique page views, the number of comments, likes and engagement on social media.
-See what spikes and don’t ignore trends, look at people’s search terms, what are their long tail search terms, these are the things your audience wants to hear about and will help you produce rich content ideas.’
-Rupert
+”Measure everything; your email, open rates, Google Analytics, unique page views, and comments, likes and engagement on social media.
+See where there are spikes and don’t ignore trends.
+Look at people’s search terms; what are their long tail searches?
+These are the things your audience wants to hear about and will help you produce rich content ideas.”- Rupert

 Use language your audience understands and master the right tone of voice